Robert “One-Man” Johnson

 Blending blues-driven Americana with sheer determination, Johnson’s music is a testament to what one man can accomplish with passion and dedication.
 A seasoned solo artist and prolific songwriter, Johnson has toured the world extensively, sharing the stage with legendary musicians such as Bonnie Raitt, Muddy Waters, John Prine, Leon Redbone, Willie Dixon, James Cotton, Mose Allison, Koko Taylor, John Hammond Jr., and Luther Allison.
 He was also a featured favorite on Garrison Keillor’s long-running radio show, A Prairie Home Companion, making five appearances.

-See Robert “One-Man” Johnson on DISCOG.
+See Robert “One-Man” Johnson on Discogs.